karlos-oliveira/qldb-auxiliar-methods/README.md

-# qldb-auxiliar-methods
+# QLDB Auxiliar Methods

 This is not a functional npm pack yet, but if you desperately need a parser to deal with amazon QLDB formats, you can use /lib/index.js file.
-There you'll find all methods that is necessary to send commands with Json parameters, get QLDBResult return and turn it on Json Format and another auxiliary methods.
+There you'll find all methods that is necessary to send commands with Json parameters, get QLDBResult return and turn it on Json format and another auxiliary methods.

 IMPORTANT: